rheft/nbme-score-clinical-patient-notes/README.md

 3. (Although not required, its highly recommended) Enable a Python Virual Environment
 4. `pip install -r requirements.txt`
 5. `uvicorn app.main:app --reload` to start the API
 6. Navigate to `http://127.0.0.1:8000/docs` to read up on the the API is offering, or to test it out.

+## Other
+Note 1: Kaggle requires terms to be agreed to in order to access the data.
+Although its likely not an issue to share it here, I haven't.
+In order to execute cells in the `eda_and_basline.ipynb` notebook, you'll need to download the data from the competition here: https://www.kaggle.com/competitions/nbme-score-clinical-patient-notes/data and put the resulting files in the `data/` directory.